Cathedral Santuario de Guadalupe (Dallas, Texas)

-The Cathedral Santuario de la Virgen de Guadalupe (Cathedral Shrine of the Virgin of Guadalupe) is the cathedral church of the Roman Catholic Diocese of Dallas, Texas.
+The National Shrine Cathedral of Our Lady of Guadalupe (Spanish: Catedral Santuario Nacional de Nuestra Señora de Guadalupe) or just simply Cathedral Guadalupe is the cathedral church of the Catholic Diocese of Dallas, Texas.
 The structure dates from the late 19th century and is located in the Arts District of downtown Dallas, Texas.
-The church oversees the second largest Catholic church membership in the United States.
+The church oversees the second-largest Catholic church membership in the United States.
 Its average Sunday attendance is 11,200.

 History

 Background

 In 1869, Dallas's first Catholic parish, Sacred Heart Church, was established by the Bishop of Galveston.
 The church was built in 1872 and was located at Bryan and Ervay Streets, near present-day St. Paul Station.

 In 1890, Dallas was established as a diocese, and Sacred Heart became the diocesan cathedral of Dallas with Bishop Thomas Brennan acting as the first bishop.
 Along with Dallas' tremendous growth at the time, the parish soon outgrew its church building, and the need for a new cathedral arose.

+In 2023, the United States Conference of Catholic Bishops elevated the Cathedral Shrine, which has long been a place of pilgrimage, especially for Catholics of Mexico and Latin America, to a National Shrine to highlight its historical and ongoing impact on the community of the area.

 Construction

-The property on which the current cathedral is now located was purchased for US$30,000, which adjusted for inflation, is equivalent to over $600,000 in 2007.
+The property on which the current cathedral is now located was purchased for US$30,000, which adjusted for inflation, is equivalent to over $745,000 in 2025.
 The cornerstone for the cathedral was laid June 17, 1898 and the church was formally dedicated on October 26, 1902.